matomo-org/matomo/plugins/Marketplace/tests/resources/README.md

 # Marketplace test fixtures

 Tests must not hit the live Marketplace (CI parallelism trips the WAF).
-This directory holds hand-maintained, anonymised response stubs; `Service::download()` serves them automatically whenever `PIWIK_TEST_MODE` is on, via `plugins/Marketplace/tests/Framework/Mock/FixtureRepository.php`.
+This directory holds hand-maintained, anonymised response stubs; under `PIWIK_TEST_MODE` they are served via `plugins/Marketplace/tests/Framework/Mock/FixtureRepository.php`, registered as an `Http.sendHttpRequest` listener from `plugins/Marketplace/config/test.php`. `Service.php` is unaware of the interception — the network is short-circuited at the HTTP layer.

 The fixtures are intentionally synthetic — third-party plugin/theme developer data has been stripped — so they should be edited by hand when a new endpoint or scenario is needed rather than re-recorded from production.